sguir/ppgcourse/exercise_BP.md

 source("baypass_utils.R")
 ```

-Now we are ready to run BayPass:
+Now we are ready to run BayPass.

 ## The CORE Model
 The core model allows to perform genome scan for differentiation (covariate free) using the XtX statistics (\~Fst).